HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 Once I'm in the correct working directory, i.e. Programming_For_Data_Analysis_Assignment, I start Jupyter by running "jupyter notebook" command through Cmder.

-The jupyter notebook is called Programming_Assignment.ipynb, and contains the body of work.
+The jupyter notebook is called Programming_Assignment.ipynb, and contains the body of my work.